iamkyrin/TermiFlow/README.md

 ### Terminal theme management
 - Provides *light* and *dark* theme for terminals
-- **One command** action
+- Switch themes with a single command

 ### Command history
 - Stores every command typed in command-line mode.
-- Displays commands upto thr most recent command.
+- Displays commands up to the most recent command.

 ### System stats view
 - Displays system stats like **CPU usage(N/A)**, **Memory usage** and **Uptime**